Skin conditions and wound healing — why everything takes longer

 If your parent has a wound, proper care can make the difference between quick healing and complications.

 Cleanliness is fundamental.
 The wound should be gently cleaned with mild soap and water or with a sterile saline solution.
 This removes debris and bacteria.
 If there's bleeding, gentle pressure with clean gauze can stop it.
-Once the wound is clean, it should be covered with an appropriate dressing to keep it clean and protect it from further injury.
+Once the wound is clean, it should be covered with an appropriate dressing.

 The type of dressing matters.
 Some wounds do better kept moist, others benefit from being somewhat dry.
-Your parent's doctor can recommend an appropriate dressing.
+Your parent's doctor or a wound care nurse can recommend an appropriate dressing.
 Dressings should be changed regularly according to medical advice.
 When dressings are changed, the old dressing should be removed gently to avoid causing new skin tears.

 Moisture is important for healing, both moisture in the wound itself and moisture in the surrounding skin.
 The skin around a wound should be kept hydrated with appropriate moisturizers.
-But moisture in the wound needs to be balanced.
-Too much moisture can prevent healing; too little can impede the process.
 Appropriate wound care products can help maintain the right balance.

 Pain should be managed.
 If a wound is painful, this should be communicated to the doctor.
-Pain management matters because pain limits activity, and activity is important for maintaining function and preventing complications like pressure sores and blood clots.
+Pain management matters because pain limits activity, and activity is important for maintaining function and preventing complications.

 Nutrition is important for wound healing.
-The body needs adequate protein, calories, vitamins, and minerals to repair tissue.
+The NIH reports that adequate protein, calories, vitamins C and A, zinc, and iron are all essential for tissue repair.
 An older adult who isn't eating well won't heal well.
 If your parent is not eating adequately, this is something to address with their healthcare provider.
 Sometimes supplements can help.
 Sometimes the problem is something correctable like ill-fitting dentures or depression affecting appetite.
-Sometimes meals just need to be more frequent or tailored to what they can manage.

 Prevention

 Moisturizing should be a daily practice.
 Regular use of appropriate moisturizers helps keep skin hydrated and less prone to cracking and breaking down.
 After bathing, when skin is still slightly damp, is an ideal time to apply moisturizer.
-The choice of moisturizer matters for people with certain conditions.
 Someone with very sensitive skin might need fragrance-free products.
-Someone with incontinence issues needs products that can handle moisture without breaking down.

 Nutrition matters for skin health.
 Adequate protein supports healing.
-Vitamins and minerals, particularly vitamins C and A, zinc, and iron, are all important for skin integrity and wound healing.
+Vitamins C and A, zinc, and iron are all important for skin integrity and wound healing.
 If your parent isn't eating well, this contributes to skin problems and hampers healing.

 Gentle handling is important.
 This includes being careful during transfers, careful when bathing, careful when changing dressings or removing medical tape.
 When medical tape needs to come off, it should be removed slowly and gently.
 Using a skin barrier product before tape goes on can reduce the trauma when the tape is removed.
-Some people benefit from using paper tape instead of plastic tape because paper tape is gentler.
+Some people benefit from using paper tape or silicone-based tape instead of standard adhesive tape.

 Pressure relief is essential, especially for someone who spends significant time in bed or a wheelchair.
-Pressure-relieving cushions help.
-Frequent position changes help.
-If your parent is in bed, they should be repositioned at least every two hours, and more frequently if there are already signs of skin breakdown.
+The NPIAP recommends repositioning bed-bound patients at least every two hours and wheelchair-bound patients at least every hour.
+Pressure-relieving cushions and mattresses help distribute weight and reduce localized pressure.
 A physical therapist or occupational therapist can provide specific advice about positioning and pressure relief strategies.

 Hydration matters.
 Adequate fluid intake supports skin hydration and healing.
 If your parent isn't drinking enough water, their skin is more likely to become dry and break down.